robgauer/Team7-Project-2/images/Project2 README.md

    * Link: https://www.kaggle.com/anshuls235/airline-delay-causes
    * Data file: https://www.kaggle.com/anshuls235/airline-delay-causes?select=894233989_32020_056_airline_delay_causes.csv

-# Data Coding Approach - Requirements Overview
+# Requirements Overview
 1. Visualization includes:
-    * Python, Flask, HTML/CSS, JavaScript, and database MongoDB.
+    * Python Flask, HTML/CSS, JavaScript, and one database (MongoDB).

 2. Your project should fall into one of the below four tracks:
    * A dashboard page with multiple charts that update from the same data.